'Matšepo Ramakoae

-'Matšepo Ramakoae (née Molise; born 3 March 1954) is a Lesotho politician.
+'Matšepo Ramakoae (née Molise; born 3 March 1954) is a Mosotho politician.
 She was serving as the Minister of Foreign Affairs and International Relations from May 2020 to October 2022.
 She is the legislator from the Matsieng constituency No. 45.
 Ramakoae served as the Deputy Minister of Finance from 2012 until 2015.

 Early life and career

 'Matšepo Molise was born on 3 March 1954 in Morija as the second out of nine children of James Koko Molise and 'Mamolise Molise.
 Her father worked as a miner in South Africa, while her mother was the domestic worker of French missionaries.
 Molise attended Lesotho High School in Maseru.
 Soon after finishing school, she married and took her husband's surname.

 She started her professional career as a civil servant.
 She attained a degree in accounting and went on to attend the National University of Lesotho, from which she graduated with a Bachelor of Commerce in 1981.
 From then on, she was employed in the office of the Prime Minister.
 At the same time, she attended management courses in the United Kingdom and Sweden.
 In 1991, she obtained a master's degree in Policy Analysis in the Netherlands.
 Around this time, she separated from her husband.
 Upon her return from the Netherlands, she was appointed to the Auditor General's office where she worked in the performance audit department.
 In 1999, she began working as a principal secretary in the newly established Ministry of Defence.
 She was the first woman to work in the department and was primarily responsible for the budget.